gf-dcc/data-model/getting_started.md

 - Should have the correct version of schematic installed with the schematic `config.yml` in the repository.
 - Has all the creds you need.

-In upper menu button, codespace > Create codespace on main.
+In upper menu button, **Code > Create codespace on main**.
+You may need to wait a bit for the container to install tools and finish other setup.

 ## Generate templates

 This is the command-line equivalent of using the schematic API or using the DCA UI to generate a template.

 1. For generating templates, you need creds.
 (You only need to do this once with a new codespace.
 Locally, we can keep the `creds.json` In the command line and gitignore it so it is not committed to the repo.)
-Run the bash script `./scripts/setup_creds.sh`.
+Run this simple bash script at the codespace command line: `./scripts/setup_creds.sh`.
 You should see a `creds.json` file at the root of the repo, next to the `.jsonld` file, etc. Feel free to skim the bash script and the `.json` file.

-2. Generate a blank Excel template for e.g. scRNAseq-Level1 by running `./scripts/new_template.sh ImagingLevel2`.
+2. Generate a blank Excel template for e.g. scRNAseq-Level1 by running `./scripts/gen_template.sh ImagingLevel2`.
 This generates an Excel template by default.
 Try replacing with another template ID.
 Try also copy-pasting contents of the script to the command-line to run schematic command natively, replacing variables as needed.

 TODO - update script for these steps